Monkey Helpers: Our Future hand with virtual reality butterfly

 independent.
 VISORS presents a potentially groundbreaking solution for individuals with visual impairments by providing an enhanced, informed perspective of their surroundings.
 By leveraging AI technologies, it enables users to accurately locate objects, receive guidance on reaching them, and access detailed information through audio communications.
 While it does not seek to replace human vision, VISORS serves as an invaluable “second pair of eyes” empowering visually impaired individuals with greater independence and autonomy.

 VISORS detects a particular object and directs the user towards it by real-time tracking.
-It points to and directs to a particular object requested by the user based on AI learning, and then communicates to the user details about the surrounding and nearby objects. (i.e., product’s nutrition information, obstacles avoidance, finding a lost item, alerts and safety precautions) Therefore, VISORS provides independence, and users no longer must rely on room memory or external help to achieve simple tasks.
+It points to and directs to a particular object requested by the user based on AI learning, and then communicates details about the surrounding and nearby objects (i.e., product’s nutrition information, obstacles avoidance, finding a lost item, alerts and safety precautions) Thus, VISORS provides independence, and users no longer must rely on room memory or external help to complete simple tasks.

 There is a three-phase plan to develop and test this new technology.
 With support from Envisioning Access, Phase I is complete.
-Now, the developers are able to move into Phase II, which involves a volunteer with visual impairments who is testing the initial prototype for the purpose of offering feedback for improvements.
+Now, the developers can move into Phase II, which involves a volunteer with visual impairments who is testing the initial prototype to offer feedback for improvements.
 In Phase II the developer is testing real-user experiences and operations.
 In Phase III a higher degree of communication and improved accuracy of object recognition and guidance will be introduced.

 Projects in Development